ansys/pyworkbench/doc/source/user-guide.rst

 There is a special client method to upload a data file from the Ansys `example-data <https://github.com/ansys/example-data/raw/master/pyworkbench>`_ repository directly to the Workbench server.
-You should specify the file path relative to the ``pyworkbench`` folder in the ``example-data`` repository:
+You should specify the path relative to the ``pyworkbench`` folder in the ``example-data`` repository:

 .. code-block:: python